What is Floating?

 The short answer is because it feels amazing, relieves stress, and imprints a positive affect on your soul that can last for days.
 Floating is a completely subjective experience; you are the only person able to determine how floating makes you feel.

-There's science to back up many of the benefits of floating, but given the wide range of benefits contributed to floating there's still so much left to examine.
-It’s been established that floating is likely to lower blood pressure, muscle tension, pain, decrease stress, and anxiety through cortisol levels, and increase positive affect and serenity.
+There's science to back up many of the benefits of floating, but given the wide range of benefits attributed to floating there's still so much left to examine.
+It’s been established that floating is likely to lower blood pressure, muscle tension, pain, decrease stress, and anxiety, and increase positive affect and serenity.
 If you are interested in the science behind floating, check out ClinicalFloat.com for a full list of all peer reviewed float studies.

 People from all walks of life are experiencing positive gains from floating.
 The anecdotal evidence is vast and suggests floating may help with a number of ailments, such as: